CharakaJith/mern-ecom-website/README.md

 ## Identified Future Enhancements

+- **Client-side**

+  - **Wishlist & Favorites:** Allow users to save items for future purchase or create wishlists.
+  - **Product Reviews & Ratings:** Enable users to leave reviews and ratings for purchased items.
+  - **Improved Client-Side Validation:** Enhance form validations, error handling, and notifications.
+  - **Dark/Light Mode:** Allow users to switch between themes dynamically.

+- **Server-side**

   - **Payment Integration:** Implement real payment gateways (Stripe, Payhere) for seamless checkout and secure transactions.
   - **Inventory Management:** Track stock levels for clothing items, automatically updating availability and preventing overselling.
   - **User Roles & Permissions:** Introduce admin, vendor, and customer roles with granular access control.
-- **Wishlist & Favorites:** Allow users to save items for future purchase or create wishlists.
-- **Product Reviews & Ratings:** Enable users to leave reviews and ratings for purchased items.
+  - **Unit Testing**: Implement automated testing using Jest or similar frameworks for robust backend verification.
+  - **CI/CD Pipeline:** Set up continuous integration and deployment for automated testing, builds, and production deployment.
   - **Performance Optimization:** Improve API response times and database indexing for high traffic scenarios.
+  - **Refresh token:** Implement a mechanism to refresh access tokens for users without requiring them to log in each time a sessionis expired.

 ### Declaration

 - This project, including all source code and documentation, was developed by me as part of the Aeontrix AI Backend Developer technical assessment.
 - Product descriptions and documentation were reviewed and refined using ChatGPT to ensure proper grammar, clarity, and professional English.
 - All images used in this project are sourced from the Carnage and Nolimit websites, and the prices reflect those listed on these sites.
 The project is provided for educational and evaluation purposes only.
 - ChatGPT was used as a guidance for UI component styling (CSS) and layout decisions.
-All backend functionality, including API implementation, database interactions, and business logic, was fully developed independently by the author.
+All backend functionality, including API implementation, database interactions, and business logic, as well as the thought process was independently concluded by the author.

 ## Documentations